Mbodin/murder-generator/doc/advanced.md

 To create the illusion that a character is old, an birth event is provided, then a large hole of two dozens of years with nothing, then the other events of the character start: it feels as if the life of this character started long after their birth, as if the time erased the rest.
 To create this sensation of a hole with no event, one use a `blocking` `phantom` event: as it is `phantom`, it is not displayed in character sheets, and as it is `blocking`, no other event will happen simultaneously.
 To avoid that the program fits some events to this player before the phantom event, a constraint is placed ensure that no personal event be placed before the phantom event.
-This is by the way because of this trick that the event kind `Birth` is not declared to be dependent on the event kind `Personal`: if `Birth` was `Personal` (although it morally is), one could not prevent other events to be placed before a special “beginning of actual life”-event (in this case, the blocking phantom event).
+This is by the way because of this trick that the first event is not declared to be dependent on the event kind `Personal`: if it were `Personal` (although it morally is), no event can assume `assume no event Personal to P before` afterwards, thus preventing such a blocking phantom event.

 # Compatibilities